 Probably best of all, however, the OnePlus 8 has software that's second only to what Google ships with its own Pixel phones.
 It's clean and fast and once you experience it, you'll find other Android versions lackluster.
 Not convinced?
 Check our OnePlus 8 review.

-The 11 Pro Max also has a beautiful OLED display and battery life that's more than impressive.
+On top of that, the 11 Pro Max also has a beautiful OLED display and battery life that's more than impressive.
 And a fast charger in the box, a first for Apple!
 Of course, you can learn more about it from our iPhone 11 Pro Max review.

 iPhone SE is the new budget king of iOS.
 Sporting the same chip as the iPhone 11 Pro Max within the compact body of the iPhone 8, the iPhone SE is a wolf in a sheep's skin.
 Sure, it only has one rear camera, something almost unheard of in 2020 even in the budget segment, but image and video quality is still closer to flagship-grade than it is to that of other phones from the segment.

 To top things off, the new iPhone SE comes with wireless charging, now that's a feature you don't see on many $400 phones.
 If you're ready to enter the Apple ecosystem, or want a powerful iPhone on the cheap, the iPhone SE is the best T-Mobile has to offer right now.
+To learn more about the phone, check our iPhone SE review.

 It has a quad-camera setup, but one of those is a depth sensor and the other a 2MP macro camera.
 Realistically, the ultra-wide camera and the main one are the usable ones, but don't expect amazing results from them either.
 They will do a decent job, though, don't be quick to dismiss it!
 The best part is that this phone is super affordable, so if you just need a good device that gets the job done, the Galaxy A21 will be happy to fill that role.